Aunixx/token-dashboard/README.md

 ## Usage
 ### Connect Your Wallet:
   1) To log in, connect your Coinbase Wallet or MetaMask.
-  2) Follow the prompts to authenticate and grant necessary permissions.

 ### Search for Tokens: